Your brand is not what you think it is! It’s what your customers think it is; its brand image, personality and its value to them.

 Customers are also more likely to share their personal information with the brand and to buy it more often.
-Both of these actions demonstrate an increase in trust, a precursor of both loyalty and advocacy.
+Both of these actions demonstrate an increase in trust, a precursor to both loyalty and advocacy.

-I am often surprised by the lack of understanding about how to measure brand image when I work on branding issues with clients.
+I am often surprised by the lack of understanding about how to measure brand images when I work on branding issues with clients.
 Even large companies don’t do a good job of it in general.
 And some have never even measured it, preferring financial to customer metrics to manage their businesses!Even large companies don't do a good job of measuring brand image.
 And some have never even measured it, preferring financial to customer metrics to manage their businesses!
 Click To Tweet

 A further mistake I encounter is trying to measure advertising slogans.
 While it is important to understand whether your message is heard and understood, this should not be done in a brand image survey.
 Advertising slogans should be evaluated through a communications test.Advertising slogans should be evaluated through a communications test not in a brand image survey. #Brand #BrandBuilding #Marketing #BrandImage #Advertising Click To Tweet

 Brand Personality & Values

 Brands have personalities, just like people.
 It was Schwartz who first identified the ten human values which make up our personalities.
-They are important to understand, especially for regional and global brands, because they cut across cultures.
+They are important to understand especially for regional and global brands because they cut across cultures.

 Our values also determine our behaviour.
 Plato identified the typical patterns of human behaviour, which he called archetypes.
 The Swiss psychologist Jung then used this concept in his theory of the human psyche.
 But it wasn’t until Margaret Mark that they were first correlated with brands in her excellent book “The Hero and the Outlaw.”

 The personality of your brand should resonate with your customers, either because they are similar, or because they provide the dream lifestyle your customers desire.

 Brands can represent any of the twelve archetypes, which are usually divided into four subgroups, as follows:

-Stability, control: Caregiver, Ruler, Creator
+- Stability, control: Caregiver, Ruler, Creator

-Risk, achievement: Hero, Rebel, Magician
+- Risk, achievement: Hero, Rebel, Magician

-Belonging: Lover, Jester, Everyman
+- Belonging: Lover, Jester, Everyman

-Learning, freedom: Innocent, Sage, Explorer
+- Learning, freedom: Innocent, Sage, Explorer

 Examples of Strong Brand Images & Personalities